SamuelLawrence876/Hotel-Cancelation-and-the-effects-of-multicollinearity/README.md

 - [x] Tweak Model

 ## Project Intro
-The intial objective of this project was to create a simple model based on the kaggle data - https://www.kaggle.com/jessemostipak/hotel-booking-demand.
-After further analysis a model was created and tweaked based on the fact that the model scored 100% due to the effects of multicollinearity
+The initial objective of this project was to create a simple model based on the kaggle data - https://www.kaggle.com/jessemostipak/hotel-booking-demand.
+After further analysis a model was created and tweaked based on the fact that the model scored 100% due to the effects of multicollinearity.

 ### Methods Used
 * Data Analysis